maarten-pennings/howto/c64mempart/readme.md

 - APM starts with a banner (line 100)

 - APM assumes to start at $0800.
-Variable `MS` is set to the required top:
+At line 110, variable `MS` is set to the required top:
-  $1000 (line 110), the MEMSIZ to be.
+  $1000, the MEMSIZ to be.
 However, we cut of 256 bytes for the switcher routine and the layout table.

 - At line 120 MEMSIZ is set.
-We use sub routine at line 600 for that; it implements a "DOKE" (double poke).
+We use the sub routine at line 600 for that; it implements a "DOKE" (double poke).

   ```BAS